mbruges/zola/content/blog/filtered-unfiltered.md

 The raw input/output pipeline has the broadest possible surface for hallucination and minimal error correction; a few too many [mad pledges of love](https://www.nytimes.com/2023/02/16/technology/bing-chatbot-microsoft-chatgpt.html) and the user will quickly assume the whole technology is bad (or worse, requite the love right back).

-![Just what the doctor ordered aside](/images/filtered-cigs.webp)
+![Just what the doctor ordered aside](/images/filtered-cigs.webp) *So close to 'LLM'*

-I can't comment on 'grown-up' usage of chat LLMs - I think most (even tech-unsavvy) users are pretty comfortable with [text-prompts as an input](https://chat.com) - but do think there's something to be said for filtering our students' usage of them.
+I can't comment on 'grown-up' usage of chat LLMs - I think most (even tech-unsavvy) users are pretty comfortable with [text-prompts as an input](https://chat.com) - but do think there's something to be said for *filtering* our students' usage of them.

 ## Wrappers don't kill people, prompts do